vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

     pgs:
 ```

-## Using Ceph
+## Using Ceph - test filesystem

-The above does not create any Ceph 'pools' - we have Ceph components but no storage is actually usable.
-I've created one for test and mounted to my workstation outside of the Kubernetes cluster.
+The above does not create any Ceph 'pools' - we have Ceph components but no
+storage is actually usable.
+I've created one for test and mounted to my
+workstation outside of the Kubernetes cluster.

-I've modified slightly filesystem-test.yaml from examples directory, changing name, and flipping `activeStandby` to false.
-Note this pool has replica size of 1 so it does not provide any redundancy.
+To do this slightly modified `filesystem-test.yaml` from examples directory.
+I
+changed name and flipped `activeStandby` to false.
+Note this pool has replica
+size of 1 so it does not provide any redundancy.

 ```yaml
 apiVersion: ceph.rook.io/v1